LunarEngineer/MentalGymnastics/README.md

 ### The Function Space

-This is a dataset that represents a *function palette* which the agent may place into the Experiment Space and which contains:
+This is a dataset that represents a *function palette* from which the agent may choose Functions to insert into the Experiment Space, which contains:

-* Input functions,
-* Output functions,
 * Atomic functions, and
 * Composed functions

-Input and Output functions are placed into the environment when the environment is instantiated; Atomic actions (when chosen) are used to create Composed functions.

 The *size* of the palette is defined at runtime when the gym is created.

 ## The Action Space

+$A == \left(ID, L, R)\right$

-The agent picks an action every turn by selecting a discrete value which is associated with one of the functions from the function bank.
+The agent picks an action every turn by selecting an *index*, a *location*, and a *radius*.
+The agent constructed within this repository is implemen
-The agent also chooses a continous location and a continuous radius.

 In every time step the *state* is updated by inserting the function that was selected at the location and radius given.